sindresorhus/query-string/readme.md

 Extract a query string from a URL that can be passed into `.parse()`.

-Note: This behaviour can be changed with the `skipNullAndUndefined` option.
+Note: This behaviour can be changed with the `skipNull` option.

 ### .parseUrl(string, options?)